abinit/abinit/doc/guide/multibinit.md

 response functions ([[lesson:rf2]]) to compute the DDB for the phonon part, then follow the lesson on elasticity ([[lesson:elastic]]) to compute the DDB for the elastic part.
 At the end, use [[help:mrgddb|DDB merge tool]] to generate the model.ddb.

+To learn the procedure to compute the  harmonic part of the potential, you can follow this [[lesson:lattice_model | tutorial]]

 ### 3.2 How to compute the anharmonic part from a training set

 To compute the anharmonic part of the model, multibinit requires a training set with several DFT calculations.
 This file will be used to fit a polynome following the method developed in this [[cite:Escorihuela-Sayalero2017|paper]].
 Generate the training set requieres to get some experience in molecular dynamics simulation.

 ### 3.3 How to bound a model

+Multibinit includes an automatic bound process.
+In this [[lesson:fit_process | tutorial]], you will learn the basic knowlegde to bound a model in multibinit.

 ### 3.4 How to bound run a dynamics

+Multibinit takes advantage of the mover routine of ABINIT which allows the users to perform atomic relaxation, molecular dynamics and monte Carlo simulations.
+In this [[lesson:lattice_model | tutorial]], you will learn the basic knowlegde to perform a dynamics into multibinit.